Red eye is a more

 injury to or infection of deeper parts of the eye (for example, uveitis,

 - Glaucoma.
-For more information, go to
+For more information, see the topics

-Eye Problems, Noninjury or
+Eye Problems, Noninjury and

 - Infection of the eye socket and